 We advise how to get prepared for relocation abroad:

 1. Discuss with your employer exact targets of your international assignment, the estimated duration and repatriation options after your assignment has finished.

 2. Get all detailed information on what your relocation package includes and which costs you would need to bear yourself:

 Relocation – would you be offered services of a relocation agency abroad?
 Or are you expected to take care of all the errands yourself?
 Will you be offered a reimbursement of the costs if you choose to hire a relocation agency or real estate agent?
 Or would your employer will offer a lump sum as a part of an installment allowance?

 Finance – find out all the details regarding your new expatriate salary, taxation, allowances and all other benefits in kind.
 Read about different expats allowances in our article.

 Real Estate in home country – would your employer help you in selling your property in your home country if you choose to?
 Would you be given support to keep your property?
 Would you be offered trips to visit your home unit?

 New Home in host location – would you be offered services of a real estate agency to support your house search, legal advice to sign up a rental contract, buying costs reimbursement, if you choose to purchase a property abroad?
 Which household costs would be paid by your employer?

 Health Care System – would you be given a private health care insurance designed especially for expatriates, both for you and your family members?
 Or are you expected to sign up to a public health care system in your host country?

-Expat’s Tax Advise – clarify how you will be taxed: according to you local country or German taxation system?
+Expat’s Tax Advise – clarify how you will be taxed: according to you local country or local taxation system?
 If you get tax relief in your local country due to investments or because your spouse is unemployed or earns less, would you be able to keep this benefit?
-If your spouse would like to work in Germany would (s)he be offered tax advice as well?
+If your spouse would like to work in the host country would (s)he be offered tax advice as well?